+Since the earliest days of human history, people have been consuming alcohol in any number of forms.
 The result of all of this alcohol production is that consumption of these beverages is a normal part of both society and culture.
 With the exception of those who object on religious grounds, alcohol is something that is nearly universally accepted.
 This is good in one sense, but bad in another.

 The most important thing to remember about alcohol abuse and addiction is the fact that addiction does not occur overnight.
 It is a progressive condition that may start with a single glass of wine with the evening meal.
-Keep in mind that the reasons a person drinks play a large role in whether or not addiction will be an eventual problem.

 Many people drink simply because they enjoy the flavours resulting from combining certain types of food and beverages.
 Other people drink because it helps them relax and unwind.
 Both of these reasons are innocuous for the most part.
 However, there are other reasons that may portend a future problem including: